eldskald/nvim-config/README.md

 })
 ```

 I put these on after/ftplugin/gdscript.lua, since I only want these to run if I'm editing gdscript files.
+[This](https://github.com/neovim/nvim-lspconfig/blob/master/lua/lspconfig/server_configurations/gdscript.lua) is their official setup for GDScript.
+Notice it's listening to 6005 or an environment variable by default, so another way to set it is to set that environment variable instead of changing the LSP's port on the editor settings.

-### Using neovim as an external code editor for Godot
+## Using neovim as an external code editor for Godot

 You can have it so whenever you double click a script in Godot, it opens it in neovim instead of Godot's built in code editor.